aditya-chawla/AI-Valley-Hackathon/README.md

 - Update the path to the dataset in this line "csv_file = \"/content/drive/MyDrive/Largest-Companies.csv\"\n"
 - Update your Together AI API Key in this line " together_api_key = 'Enter_your_key_here'"
 - Click runtime -> run all

 ### GUI Interaction
 <img width="960" alt="image" src="https://github.com/user-attachments/assets/4556514f-9ddb-417a-81ca-e47cddbed45c" />
 - Use the radio buttons to chose the LLM of choice : Mistral or Gemma
 - To display cached Queries click the "Cached Questions" drop down and select query of choice
 - To run a custom query keep the "Cached Questions" drop down to "--Select--" and type your query in the "type your own question" chatbox
 - Click Submit and view the output query and result in the "Assistant Response" section.
+---

+## Sample Questions to Try

+- List the top 5 most profitable companies in the Oil & Gas industry.
+- Which companies are based in Tokyo and have over 100,000 employees?
+- Who is the CEO of Apple?
+- Show average sales for companies founded before 1800.
+- Search the web for what Ericsson does.